EFFECTS OF LABORATORY AND DEMONSTRATION METHODS ON STUDENTS’ ACADEMIC PERFORMANCE IN SIMPLE HARMONIC MOTION IN PHYSICS

 In order to achieve the stated objectives, the following research questions were raised to guide the study.

-(ii) What is the performance of male and female physics students in Simple Harmonic Motion when taught using laboratory method?
+(ii) What is the performance of male and female physics students in Simple Harmonic Motion when taught using the laboratory method?

-(iii) What is the performance of male and female physics students in the concept of Simple Harmonic Motion when taught using demonstration method?
+(iii) What is the performance of male and female physics students in the concept of Simple Harmonic Motion when taught using the demonstration method?

-(iv) What is the performance of urban and rural physics students in the concept of Simple Harmonic Motion when taught using demonstration method?
+(iv) What is the performance of urban and rural physics students in the concept of Simple Harmonic Motion when taught using the demonstration method?

 1.5 Research Hypotheses